Testing

 When using ChiselSim in a Scalatest environment, by default a testing directory structure will be created that matches the Scalatest test "scopes" that are provided.
 Practically, this results in your tests being organized based on how you organized them in Scalatest.

-The root of the testing directory is, by default, build/chiselsim/
+The root of the testing directory is, by default, build/chiselsim/.
+You may

 Under the testing directory, you will get one directory for each test suite.
 Underneath that, you will get a directory for each test "scope".
 E.g., for the test shown in the example above, this will produce the following directory structure: